-CBH carried out wage surveys in the falls of 1999, 2000, 2001, 2002, 2003, 2004 and 2005.
+CBH has carried out wage surveys annually in 1999 through 2007.
 Summaries of the results of these surveys were attached to previous Annual Reports, and the summary of the most recent survey is attached as Appendix B-4 in this report.
 The Commission is required to compare the increases in the rates paid to providers with the increases in the wage rate paid by providers.
 The results of the survey show that over the past five years the Psychiatric Rehabilitation Providers (PRPs) have provided wage increases for their direct care workers which are higher than the rate increases they have received over the same time period.
 The source of the additional wage increases was the profit margins of the providers, which have declined over time, and possibly improvements in efficiency and economies of scale as volumes of service have increased.
-In 2004 revenues and expenses both dropped.

-Efficiency and Effectiveness / Financial Status
+Efficiency and Effectiveness/Financial Status

-Provider efficiency presents a different challenge under a fee-for-service payment system than under a grant-based system.
+Provider efficiency presents a different challenge under a fee-for-service payment system than under a contract-based system.
 With the advent of the new payment system on July 1, 1997, MHA stopped requiring that cost reports be filed by the providers.
 This makes it difficult to assess the relative efficiency of providers in their production of services without engaging in an expensive and time-consuming data collection effort.
 The efficiency of utilization of services may be able to be studied using billing data.